rrainey/agc-mechanical-cad/Notes.md

 I'm collecting notes and questions regarding each drawing set that I used to create this model.

+### 1006387D - INDICATOR, ALARM

+The inner constructon of this assembly is not fully documented in the AGC drawings.
+I'm generating an "exact" version based on the drawing, and a "reconstructed" version that would be based on building a simulated version from modern parts.

+Portions of the connector at the back of the part remain to be modeled.

+On the back, there's a channel marked "0.615 MIN" (B3) - a more reasonable value of 0.515 MIN has been used in the model.

 ### 2004699A - COVER

 There are apparently two variants of this part, but the drawing does not call out these variants.
 The drawing depicts a part with a "short window" -- intended for the Status and Warning light assembly, however a 2004699-001 version is also called out for the E/L & Cover Assembly (2003988B).